Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The moneyline set for this matchup implies the Rockies have a 47.6% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rockies have a 48.8% chance of walking away with the win.

-- Colorado's games have gone over the total in 28 of its 64 chances.
+- Games involving Colorado have gone over the total set by oddsmakers in 27 of 63 chances this season.

 - The Rockies have posted a record of 8-4-0 against the spread this season.